Helena Maria Viramontes: First novel: Under the Feet of Jesus

 Under the Feet of Jesus (Penguin, 1995) follows the lives of thirteen-year-old Estrella, her brothers and sisters, her mother Petra, Petra's lover Perfecto, and the cousins Alejo and Gumecindo, all Latino migrant workers living and working in the California grape fields.
-Since the novel's dedication refers to Cesar Chavez, who led migrant laborers to ask for better wages and conditions, Chavez' actions in such movements as the Delano Grape Strike must be considered as background to the novel's fictions.
+The novel is dedicated to Cesar Chavez, who led migrant laborers to ask for better wages and conditions.
+Chavez' actions in movements such as the Delano Grape Strike are background to the novel.

 The story reflects the hardships of the migrants’ lives set against the beauty of the landscape.
 It reflects, as critics Carballo and Giles have noted, multiple "initiation stories," many of which revolve around the friendship and love unfolding between Estrella and Alejo.
 The novel's limited omniscient narrator moves in and out of the consciousnesses of the main characters, a technique which allows readers to view characters' motivations, and which Viramontes herself says is a product of the ways that the characters of the novel told her their story.

 Chapter 1 begins with the family driving to the fields to harvest the fruit.
 The chapter draws the personalities of the main characters on emotional, spiritual, and physical levels; we learn of the hardships that they experience as migrant workers.
 Petra, the mother, abandoned by her husband and raising five children alone, has endured bouts of insanity and self-mutilation.
 She meets Perfecto, who fixes things with his toolbox so well that, after he finishes, customers exclaim, Perfecto!
 A hare-lipped child cuts himself and is entertained by shadow-puppetry until he forgets his injuries.
 Gumecindo and Alejo pick peaches, not to eat, but to sell.
 In a darkened, derelict barn, a mysterious chain dangles from the ceiling, and the sounds of birds fill the darkness.
-The novel proceeds in a series of striking images stemming from Viramontes' work at the time, on a film.
+The novel proceeds in a series of striking images stemming from Viramontes's work at the time, on a film.